Do we have two or three parts? Body, soul, and spirit?

-All human beings possess both material and immaterial characteristics.
-It is clear that all mankind has a body containing flesh, blood, bones, organs, and cells.
-However, it is the intangible qualities of mankind that are often debated.
+All human beings possess both material (physical) and immaterial (spiritual) characteristics.
+Each person has a physical body.
+However, the intangible, non-physical qualities of mankind are often debated.
 What does Scripture say about these?
-Genesis 2:7 states that man was created as a living soul.
-Numbers 16:22 names God as the “God of the spirits” that are possessed by all mankind.
-Proverbs 4:23 tells us, “Above all else, guard your heart, for it is the wellspring of life,” indicating that the heart is central to man’s will and emotions.
-Acts 23:1 says, “Paul looked straight at the Sanhedrin and said, ‘My brothers, I have fulfilled my duty to God in all good conscience to this day.’”
-Here Paul refers to the conscience, that part of the mind that convicts us of right and wrong.
-Romans 12:2 states, “Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.”
-These verses, and numerous others, refer to the various aspects of the immaterial part of humanity.
-We all share both material and immaterial qualities.
+Genesis 2:7 states that man was created as a “living soul” (KJV).
+Numbers 16:22 names God as the “God of the spirits of all flesh” (ESV).
+Proverbs 4:23 tells us, “Above all else, guard your heart, for everything you do flows from it,” indicating that the heart (not the myocardium) is central to man’s will and emotions.
+In Acts 23:1 Paul refers to the conscience as that part of the mind that convicts us of right and wrong.
+Romans 12:2 speaks of the transformative power of a renewed mind.
+These verses, and numerous others, refer to the various aspects of the spiritual components of humanity.
+We are a unified combination of both material and immaterial qualities.